Madesh21/Job-Recommendation-System/README.md

 # Job-Recommendation-System
-A Machine Learning–based Job Recommendation System that matches users with relevant job opportunities based on their resume.
+A Smart Job Recommendation System built with Python and Streamlit that analyzes Resumes using NLP Techniques and recommends relevant jobs based on Skills and Keywords extracted from Resume.